 -

-- What challenges have you encountered in adopting AI, and how have you addressed them?
+- What unexpected challenges did you face, and how did you respond?

 Moderator: